 The room that Triston is going to tell everyone to book – we asked to see a room because we didn’t take any photos of ours before we opened our suitcases and emptied the contents on the floor.
 We got to see one of the best rooms.

-We also headed over to the Waikiki Parc Hotel.
+We also headed over to the Waikiki Parc Hotel (now Halepuna).
 Sister to Halekulani – the business hotel with signing privileges at Halekulani.
 You can access everything at Halekulani that a Halekulani guest can except for the pool.
 Parc has its own pool and easy access to the beach.

 Both hotels were calm, relaxed and modern.
 Waikiki Parc is a funky hotel/business hotel and Halekulani is a resort.
 There is a difference in the feel of each property and you feel the luxury and grandeur of the Halekulani (when you aren’t too busy taking it for granted while sick).